Bank of America vs Chase Business Checking 2023?

 - Chase Platinum Business Checking has a monthly fee of $95 and offers 500 free transactions and an allowance of $25,000 free cash deposits per month.

 Business Advantage Relationship Banking offers the same fee-free transaction allowance as Platinum Business Checking for a lower monthly fee.
-However, Chase’s higher tier accounts come with a few benefits Bank of America does not offer, such as waived out-of-network ATM fees and allowances for fee-free international wire transfers.
+However, Chase’s higher-tier accounts come with a few benefits Bank of America does not offer, such as waived out-of-network ATM fees and allowances for fee-free international wire transfers.

-Bank of America Business Advantage Relationship Checking | Chase Performance Business Checking | Chase Platinum Business Checking | |
+Bank of America Business Advantage Relationship Banking | Chase Performance Business Checking | Chase Platinum Business Checking | |

 ---|---|---|---|